thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: fatal error in payment history column
 * Fix: payment method icons not respecting WP in its own directory
 * Fix: invalid UTF8 sequence in heartbeat API response
-* Fix: illegal offset with user address in profile editor short code
+* Fix: illegal offset with user address in profile editor shortcode
 * Fix: empty paragraph tag after tax rates in tax settings
 * Fix: undefined notices when saving Extensions tab with only one checkbox
 * Fix: double subtotal when two cart widgets are displayed on the same page